martincf/lightbox/darkroom_hire.md

 To use the darkroom you will need to pay for a monthly membership.
 You can pay for a single month, at £15.
 Or, if you commit to 12 months membership, it's £10 per month (effectively giving you 3 months for free!)

-Both memberships will allow you to use the darkroom for four sessions per months.
-Each session is four hours long; see the table below for availability.
+Both memberships will allow you to use the darkroom when it's available.
+General availability is listed in the table below.

 <div class="membership-cta-wrap">
   <div class="membership-cta">
     <h1 class="membership-cta-title">Monthly</h1>
     <ul class="membership-cta-list">
       <li>&pound;15 per month</li>
-      <li>Pay by the month</li>
+      <li>Pay by the month via <a href="http://www.gocardless.com">GoCardless</a></li>
-      <li>Four x 4hr sessions per month</li>
+      <li>As much reasonable access as you need and is available</li>
       <li>Equivalent to &pound;180 annually</li>
     </ul>
     <!-- <button class="membership-cta-book">